Home

 Oh, A Trouble is a Ton Or A Trouble is an Ounce

-A Trouble is What You Make It
+A Trouble is What You Make It,

-And it Isn't the Fact that You're Hurt that Counts,
+And it Isn't the Fact

 But Only How You Take It?